-Following the annual training needs assessment, the 2014/15 the training programme was developed.
-It was delivered to all members of the Pension Fund Committee and covered the following areas:
+Following the annual training needs assessment, the 2015/16 training programme was developed.
+It was delivered to all members of both the Pension Fund Committee and the Pension Fund Board and covered the following areas:

-- Role of the Custodian
+- Performance Reporting

 - Investments and new Investment Managers

 - Governance

+- Employees Benefits

-The Training Policy sets out a target that all members of the Pension Fund Committee in relation to attendance at Committee meetings and training events.
-The 2014/15 performance is set out below is for seven the Elected Members who had the voting rights on the Committee:
+The Training Policy sets out a target for all members of the Pension Fund Committee and Pension Fund Board in relation to attendance at Committee meetings and training events.
+The 2015/16 performance is set out below.

-Number of Members Attending
+Pension Fund Committee Number of Members Attending

 % Attendance Committee (Target - 2 meetings) Training (Target - 2 sessions)

-100% (4 sessions or more) 4 -
+100% (4 sessions or more) 4 0

-75% (3 sessions) 3 3
+75% (3 sessions) 2 3

-50% (2 sessions) - 3
+50% (2 sessions) 1 4

-≤ 25% (1 or no sessions) - 1
+≤ 25% (1 or no sessions) 0 0